 Pros: Modern design, excellent performance, good camera

-Cons: No 5G, base model only has 64GB of storage
+Cons: Base model only has 64GB of storage

 The phone offers an edge-to-edge design with a notch for Face ID at the top.
-The display sits in at 6.1 inches, and while it’s not an OLED display, it still looks great.
+The display sits in at 6.1 inches, and while it doesn’t quite get as bright as the iPhone 13’s display, it still generally looks great.

 On the back of the phone, you’ll get a dual-camera system.
 That includes one 12-megapixel main camera and one 12-megapixel ultrawide camera.
-It doesn’t have the larger aperture on offer by the newer models, but it still takes excellent photos in almost all situations, including low light.
-Like the iPhone 12, you won’t get a dedicated telephoto camera here.
+It doesn’t have the larger sensor on offer by the newer models, but it still takes excellent photos in almost all situations, including low light.
+You won’t get a dedicated telephoto camera here.